Real-World Light Field Image Super-Resolution via Degradation Modulation: Introduction

 The contributions of this work are summarized as follows:

-\begin{itemize} \item We make the first attempt to handle the real-world LF image SR problem by developing a practical LF degradation model with various blurs and noise levels.
-By handling this multi-degraded LF image SR task, we address the importance of degradation adaptation capability of DNNs beyond the previous advanced network designs. \item We propose an LF-DAnet to deal with multiple degradations for LF image SR. Extensive ablation studies and model analyses validate the effectiveness of our method. \item Our method achieves state-of-the-art performance on both synthetic and real-world degradations, which not only provides a simple yet strong baseline for multi-degraded LF image SR, but also takes a step towards practical real-world LF image SR. \end{itemize}
+\begin{itemize} \item We propose a practical LF degradation model to handle the real-world LF image SR problem.
+Different from existing works which focus on the advanced network designs, we firstly address the importance of degradation formulation and modulation in LF image SR. \item We propose a degradation-modulating network (i.e., LF-DMnet) to incorporate the degradation prior into the SR process.
+Extensive ablation studies and model analyses validate the effectiveness of our degradation modulation mechanism. \item Our method achieves state-of-the-art SR performance on both synthetic and real-world degradation, which not only provides a simple yet strong baseline, but also takes a step towards practical real-world LF image SR. \end{itemize}

 The rest of this paper is organized as follows.
 In Section~\ref{sec:RelatedWork}, we briefly review the related works.
-In Section~\ref{sec:DegradationModel}, we describe our degradation model for LF image SR. In Section~\ref{sec:network}, we introduce the details and design thoughts of our LF-DAnet.
-Experimental results are presented in Section \ref{sec:Experiment}.
+In Section~\ref{sec:Degradation}, we describe our degradation model for LF image SR. In Section~\ref{sec:Network}, we introduce the details and design thoughts of our LF-DMnet.
+Experimental results are presented in Section~\ref{sec:Experiment}.
 Finally, we conclude this paper in Section \ref{sec:Conclusion}.